Markovian dynamics for a quantum/classical system and quantum trajectories: Hybrid dynamics and stochastic differential equations

 \section{Hybrid dynamics and stochastic differential equations}

 In the quantum theory of measurements in continuous time, many conceptual and technical results were obtained by the quantum trajectory approach, based on stochastic differential equations (SDEs) \cite{Hol01,BarH95,BarPZ98,BarG09,BarG12,WisM10}.
-By this approach, it is possible to develop a quantum trajectory formulation of a very general class of hybrid dynamics.
+By extending this technique, it is possible to develop a quantum trajectory formulation of a very general class of hybrid dynamics.

+The construction is based on two probability measures: a \emph{reference probability} $\Qbb$ and a \emph{physical probability} $\Pbb$.
+The physical probability will be constructed in Sec.\ \ref{sec:nprob}, in terms of $\Qbb$ and of the quantum/classical dynamics.

+In the next Assumption we introduce the reference probability and the Wiener and Poisson processes needed in the construction.
+They are defined in a filtered probability space satisfying the \emph{usual hypothesis}, typically assumed in books on stochastic calculus \cite[p.\ 3 and Sec.\ I.5]{Prott04}.